-When drilling down from the project dashboard, the resource viewer is the ultimate place to view detailed information on a given resource: file or unit tests file.
-The power of the tool comes from the fact that the resources can be viewed according to different axes of quality.
+When drilling down from the project dashboard, the component viewer is the ultimate place to view detailed information on a given file (or unit test file) on different axes.

-When drilling down into measures, you will eventually reach the file level and will be able to browse the source code.
+When drilling down into measures, you will eventually reach the source code of a file and be able to browse its quality.
+SonarQube is shipped with 4 default perspectives (Coverage, Duplications, Issues, Source).
+Depending on the plugins that are installed, other perspectives may be available.

 To display the new/modified source code or view the last committers, you need to install the SCM Activity Plugin.